Why is Campus House building?

-Currently, the schematic building estimates are in the range of $7 million; however, the final, guaranteed maximum cost will be established early 2020 as we approach construction.
-The $6.9 million includes construction costs, site work, architectural and design costs, furnishings, and equipment.
+Our builder has guaranteed our construction costs for our current building designs will not exceed $6,975,000.
+This number includes all construction costs, site work, architectural and design costs, furnishings, and equipment.
 Campaign and early design expenses were cash-flowed through Campus House’s normal operating budget, due to the generosity of our general fund supporters.
 Our current location is ideal to meet the needs of the students, but it does impact the cost of building since the facility has to meet both Purdue’s aesthetic requirements and the City of West Lafayette’s vision for State Street.
 A new building that maximizes our current footprint on our compact lot also means a lack of free space for construction parking and staging, resulting in a more expensive build.
 Campus House wants to continue to be an excellent steward of the resources that have been provided, and we will do everything we can to meet the needs of the congregation and reduce costs wherever possible.

 Will the proposed worship space be big enough?

 There are a few factors that constrained our ability to increase the capacity of our new worship room, but the most limiting and obvious factor is the plot of land we have to build on.
 We simply cannot go much bigger where we are.
 When we account for the other ministry needs, city and county mandated additions, and the budget, a 60% increase in seating was the most reasonable increase we could pursue.
 For us, it helps to consider that this is a 60% increase in seat availability per service, while maintaining an approachable, intimate worship experience that students have been drawn to at Campus House over the years.